Charlotte Lindgren: Selected exhibitions

 In 1965, her exhibitions included solo shows in New York City, at the Confederation Centre Art Gallery in Charlottetown, PEI, and at the University of Manitoba.
 In 1966, she exhibited at the Montreal Museum of Fine Arts, in Charlotte Lindgren: Woven Hangings held at the Winnipeg Art Gallery and in Threads of History, an American Federation of Arts exhibition that would tour major American galleries from 1966 to 1969.
-In 1967, Lindgren's work Winter Tree (1965, Confederation Centre Art Gallery) (148 x 73 cm), a wire hanging composed of a complex single woven form with a tight circular base and a series of loose threads above, suggesting the branches of a tree, was featured in Expo 67's Canadian Fine Crafts exhibition.
+In 1967, her work Winter Tree (1965, Confederation Centre Art Gallery) (148 x 73 cm), a wire hanging composed of a complex single woven form with a tight circular base and a series of loose threads above, suggesting the branches of a tree, was featured in Expo 67's Canadian Fine Crafts exhibition.
 Her sculptural weavings were also displayed alongside other visual arts at the Art Gallery of Ontario's Perspectives 67 where she won a prize for her innovative approach to textiles.
 Also in 1967 her textile sculpture Aedicule (mohair, wool, synthetic, silk), which invited people to come in and be seated, inspired by a building - a kind of amphitheatre - she had seen in Otaniemi, Finland, designed by architect Alvar Aalto, attracted notice at the International Biennial of Tapestry in Lausanne, Switzerland.

-In 1980 the Art Gallery of Nova Scotia held the exhibition Charlotte Lindgren: Fibre Structures that are now part of the Gallery's Permanent Collection.
+In 1980, the Art Gallery of Nova Scotia held the exhibition Charlotte Lindgren: Fibre Structures that are now part of the Gallery's Permanent Collection.
 In 1989, the Art Gallery, Mount Saint Vincent University (MSVU) organized Charlotte Lindgren: Winter Wraps, curated by Elizabeth Jones, a photographic study of urban and winter gardens, especially the practice of tree wrapping in Japan, Canada and England.
-In 1998, Ingrid Jenkner for the MSVU Gallery curated the exhibition Charlotte Lindgren: Winter Gardens, 30 of Lindgren's colour photographs resulting from a 1995-96 train journey, during which she photographed private and public gardens at each stop and in 2014, the MSVU Gallery included her work in Big in Nova Scotia.
+In 1998, Ingrid Jenkner for the MSVU Gallery curated the exhibition Charlotte Lindgren: Winter Gardens, 30 of Lindgren's colour photographs resulting from a 1995-96 train journey, during which she photographed private and public gardens at each stop and, in 2014, the MSVU Gallery included her work in Big in Nova Scotia.

 In 2022, she was included in the major travelling show Prairie Interlace, organized by Nickle Galleries in Calgary and the MacKenzie Art Gallery, Regina.

 Selected public collections

-Her work is in the collections of such galleries and institutions as the Art Gallery of Nova Scotia; Confederation Centre Art Gallery; the Robert McLaughlin Gallery; Winnipeg Art Gallery, and the Canada Council Art Bank, among other distinguished collections such as that of the Assn.
+Her work is in the collections of such galleries and institutions as the Art Gallery of Nova Scotia; Confederation Centre Art Gallery; the Robert McLaughlin Gallery; Winnipeg Art Gallery; and the Canada Council Art Bank, among other distinguished collections such as that of the Assn.
 Pierre Pauli, Switzerland.